joshlay/tuned-amdgpu/README.md

 gpu_mv_offset=+60
 ```

-Changes will require switching `tuned` profiles to re-read/apply the config.
+Changes to this config are not immediately effective.
+Doing so requires switching `tuned` profiles or restarting the service.

-One can use [gamemode](https://wiki.archlinux.org/title/Gamemode) to do this automatically on start/stop.

-Sample `~/.config/gamemode.ini`:
+To ignore this limitation, one can use `gamemode` for dynamically switching.
+Sample `~/.config/gamemode.ini` below:

 ```ini
 [custom]
 start=tuned-adm profile latency-performance-amdgpu-overclock
 end=tuned-adm profile latency-performance-amdgpu-default
 ```

+See this [Arch Wiki](https://wiki.archlinux.org/title/Gamemode) link for more comprehensive information.

 ## Variables